The UK Vs Europe: Why are UK small businesses paying so much for energy bills?

 Let’s break down the key reasons prices vary so much from one country to the next.

-- VAT and energy tax policy — Although a reduced rate is available in the UK, most businesses pay 20% VAT on energy.
+• VAT and energy tax policy — Although a reduced rate is available in the UK, most businesses pay 20% VAT on energy.
 Each country has its own rules on VAT and energy, but lower VAT rates can lead to lower bills overall.
 That difference alone can translate to some big savings each month.
-Remember, if you're VAT-registrd in the UK then you should be able to claim back the VAT you pay on energy bills.
+Remember, if you're VAT-registered in the UK, then you should be able to claim back the VAT you pay on energy bills.

 Are business energy prices going down in Europe?

-There has been a slow decline in wholesale prices across Europe since early 2024, helped by mild winters, increased liquefied natural gas (LNG) imports, and stronger renewable generation.
-However, not all those savings are reaching businesses just yet,
+There has been a gradual decline in wholesale gas and electricity prices across Europe since early 2024, helped by milder winters, higher liquefied natural gas (LNG) imports, fuller storage and stronger renewable generation.
+But that doesn’t mean all businesses are seeing their bills fall at the same pace.]

 If you’re in this position and your contract is up for renewal, now could be a good time to compare business energy quotes and lock in rates for your next one.